-- 1 Determine which raw partitions are available. - 2 Determine the sizes of the raw partitions. - From the list of available raw partitions, select a raw partition for each device, based on the size recommendations in Table 2-13 on page 26. - 4 Verify that the device is a character device. - 5 Verify with the operating System Administrator that the partition you have chosen is available. - 6 Make sure the "sybase" user has read and write privileges to the raw partition.
+- 1 Determine which raw partitions are available. - 2 Determine the sizes of the raw partitions. - From the list of available raw partitions, select a raw partition for each device, based on the size recommendations in Table 2-13 on page 26. - 4 Verify with the operating System Administrator that the partition you have chosen is available. - 5 Make sure the "sybase" user has read and write privileges to the raw partition.